department-of-veterans-affairs/abd-vro/service-python/pdfgenerator/README.md

 - [Immediate PDF - GET http://localhost:8080/v1/immediate-pdf](http://localhost:8080/v1/immediate-pdf)

-This endpoint is just a combined version of the original 2.
-Just pass it the `POST` request body and it will spit back the PDF without a secondary call with the `claimSubmissionID`
+This endpoint is a combined version of the `generate-pdf` and`fetch-pdf`.
+Pass it the `POST` request body and it will respond with the PDF associated with the `claimSubmissionID`

 ## How it works